speed1313/input-method/README.md

 # input-method
 Two characters input method using transformer-based language model and n-gram model.
-The model predicts the corresponding word (token of words) given the previous and current two characters (token of characters).
+The model predicts the corresponding word ("method") given the previous and current two characters ("a ", "tw", "ch", "in", "me").
 ![two_char_input_method](./figure/two_char_lm.png)